rebassjs/rebass/packages/reflexbox/README.md

 # Reflexbox

-Ergonomic, responsive React layout and grid system, since 2015
+Ergonomic, responsive React layout and grid system.
+The original *Box* component™ since 2015

 - Primitive styled components for all your layout needs
-- Custom styles inline with the `sx` prop
+- Customize styles inline with the `sx` prop
 - Ergonomic responsive array-based values
 - Support for component variants
 - [Styled System][] props